-We have entered into indemnification agreements with each of our directors and executive officers.
-Under these agreements, we agree to indemnify our directors and executive officers against certain liabilities and expenses incurred by such persons in connection with claims made by reason of their being a director or officer of our company.
+We intend to enter into indemnification agreements with each of our directors and executive officers.
+Under these agreements, we may agree to indemnify our directors and executive officers against certain liabilities and expenses incurred by such persons in connection with claims made by reason of their being a director or officer of our company.